 Custom targetting allows your supporters to contact decision-makers who are not included in New/Mode's location-based datasets.
 Using a Custom Spreadsheet allows you to easily upload a large list of targets, or, have users select targets from a dropdown menu by categories such as name, jurisdiction, and party.

 Here's how to use a CSV spreadsheet to upload custom target data:

-Step 2: Add additional columns for lookup values that your supporters can search to see targets most relevant to them.
+3. (Optional) Add additional columns for lookup values that your supporters can search to see targets most relevant to them.

 Automatically Update CSV Checkbox

-Provide a Search Bar: The display of this option depends on how many columns you choose in the Search By field.
+- Provide a Search Bar: The display of this option depends on how many columns you choose in the Search By field.

 - If only one column is chosen, the search bar will include a dropdown, so your supporters can scroll through the values in that column of your CSV.
 We highly recommend using this option.

 This is a list of the lookup columns that you created in your spreadsheet.
 Select the ones that you would like your supporters to be able to search by.
 For example, "jurisdiction," "last name," or "university."

-In the future, any changes that you make to your CSV data will automatically update to your campaign tool within 24 hours (if you want changes to be reflected immediately, tick the Automatically Update CSV checkbox and Save your Basic Configuration page), so once you're done setting this up, you can control lists of targets and target data from the published spreadsheet.
+In the future, any changes that you make to your CSV data will automatically update to your action within 24 hours (if you want changes to be reflected immediately, tick the Automatically Update CSV checkbox and Save your Basic Configuration page), so once you're done setting this up, you can control lists of targets and target data from the published spreadsheet.
 Easy peasy!